When would I need to use a forensic accountant?

 Contact Alexander and Co’s forensic accounting team today

-If you think your case could use the expertise of a forensic accountant, get in touch today via the website to speak to a member of our team and work towards a suitable solution.
+If you think your case could use the expertise of a forensic accountant and it is a personal matter,ask your solicitor to contact us today via our website to speak to a member of our team and work towards a suitable solution.
+For business enquiries, you may contact us directly.